 Physical Therapy will help regain your life!

 Physical therapy is a medical science that specializes in helping a body relieve from pain, heal from injury, perform better in work/play/leisure.
 Pain relief is achieved with all natural means that involves no side-effects or drugs.
 Physical Therapy is considered a conservative treatment method addressing the treatment, healing, and prevention of injuries and disabilities.
 Physical Therapy focuses primarily, but not solely, on pain relief, promoting healing, and restoring function and movement associated with injury.
 Other areas within Physical Therapy are ergonomic (body mechanics) training, fitness/wellness, and, especially, education and prevention.
+Now when someone asks you, “what do PT’s do?” you can be confident in your answer!

 How long is it going to take?